unfoldedcircle/core-api/doc/integration-driver/driver-installation.md

   server for the integration-API).
 - Preserve resources, use as little memory and CPU as possible.
 - Use stdout & stderr for logging.
+- Only use `/tmp` for small, temporary files since it is a RAM file system.

 ## Example integrations